Certificate Course Listing

 Data-Driven Food, Energy, and Water Decision Making

-The graduate certificate aims to prepare masters and doctoral students for multiple career paths in the food-energy-water nexus, such as research scientist, bioeconomy entrepreneur, agribusiness leader, policymaker, agriculture analytics specialist, or professor, by credentialing their understanding of the FEWS nexus and their skills in quantitative analysis of complex systems.
+The graduate certificate aims to prepare master and doctoral students for multiple career paths in the food-energy-water nexus, such as research scientists, bio economy entrepreneurs, agribusiness leaders, policymakers, agriculture analytics specialists, or professors, by credentialing their understanding of the FEWS nexus and their skills in quantitative analysis of complex systems.

 Certificate Curriculum